 Staycation boating fun for all the family

-Could an RYA course be your ticket to adventure this summer?
+Could an RYA course be your ticket to new adventures this year?

-Looking for family staycation ideas and want to do something that's fun for big and small kids alike?
-Then why not consider a family boating course on holiday this summer?
-Whether you're entirely new to the idea or have some experience under your belt, there are many ways to have fun on the water as a family.
+Looking for family staycation ideas that offer something fun for big and small kids alike?
+Then consider a family boating course for your next holiday.
+Whether you're entirely new to the idea or have some experience under your belt, there are plenty of ways to have fun on the water as a family.

-From learning how to helm a yacht or safely take charge of a high-speed powerboat, to acquiring the knowledge to handle a canal boat, or try dinghy sailing or windsurfing for the first time – the choice is yours!
+From learning how to helm a yacht or safely take charge of a high-speed powerboat, to acquiring the knowledge to handle a canal boat.
+You can even try dinghy sailing or windsurfing for the first time – the choice is yours!

 Sail Cruising

-Whether you're entirely new to sail cruising or are looking to improve your skills and gain confidence, there are many beginner and intermediate RYA courses for all the family.
+Whether you're new to sail cruising or looking to enhance your skills, there are plenty of beginner and intermediate RYA courses for all the family.

-“These courses are not too demanding, the learning is fun, and naturally, everyone works together as a team.
-They create a real sense of achievement for the whole family,” explains Simon Boulding from Sunsail
+“These courses aren’t too demanding, the learning is fun, and naturally, everyone works together as a team.
+They create a real sense of achievement for the whole family,” explains Simon Boulding from Sunsail.

-And once at least one member of the family has their RYA Day Skipper, you’ll be able to sail in other parts of the world too: “Many places in the Mediterranean are less challenging than the UK, so learning before you travel sets you up well and gives you plenty of confidence to enjoy a family sailing holiday overseas,’ says Simon.
+Once at least one member of the family has their RYA Day Skipper qualification, you’ll be able to sail in other parts of the world too.
+“Many places in the Mediterranean are less challenging than the UK, so learning before you travel sets you up well and gives you plenty of confidence to enjoy a family sailing holiday overseas," says Simon.

 Powerboat

-If you've purchased a powerboat or family day boat during lockdown, you'll be eager to take the family out exploring the coast this summer.
-But before you do, consider taking an RYA Powerboat Course to ensure you can all enjoy your time on the water safely.
+If you've purchased a powerboat or family day boat, you'll be eager to take it out and explore the coast.
+But before you do, consider taking an RYA Powerboat Course to ensure you can enjoy your time on the water safely.

-RYA Start Powerboating Level 1 and RYA Powerboat Handling Level 2 will introduce you to everyday boat handling, launching, man overboard recovery and an understanding of basic navigation and how to safely interact with other craft on the water.
+RYA Start Powerboating Level 1 and RYA Powerboat Handling Level 2 will introduce you to how you can stay safe on the water.
+The course includes boat handling, launching, man overboard recovery, basic navigation and how to safely interact with other craft on the water.
 The courses are great fun for both kids and adults, so you'll not only come away feeling more confident, but you’ll also have a great couple of days on the water together.

 Tim and Sue Cox, owners of SeaSports Southwest, tell us why learning together as a family can be so beneficial: